 - Keep it Clean: Dust and debris can accumulate around connectors.
 Periodically disconnect and clean the ports and cable ends.

-Final Thoughts: Harnessing the Power of Your 75-Foot Ethernet Cable
+Final Thoughts: use the Power of Your 75-Foot Ethernet Cable

 The notion that a 75-foot Ethernet cable will inherently slow down your network is largely a myth.
 For the vast majority of users and applications, this length is perfectly fine and well within the performance specifications of modern Ethernet standards.
 By understanding the different cable categories, selecting a quality cable, and following best practices for installation and maintenance, you can ensure your 75-foot Ethernet cable delivers a fast, stable, and reliable connection.